Volume & Issue: Volume 12, Issue 1 - Serial Number 47, 2009

 Lipedematous Scalp: A Case Report

-Shabanzadeh-Dehkordi Hossein; Kamkhah Amir Farhad
+Shabanzadeh-Dehkordi Hossein, Kamkhah Amir Farhad

 Case Report